Factor analysis for a mixture of continuous and binary random variables

 where the coefficient $c$, representing the strength of the influence of the latent space, takes a common value for continuous and binary variables.
 We define the combined normalized factor loading matrix $M$ as

-Here, we shall call each row vector of normalized factor loading matrices, $\tilde{w}_j$ and $\tilde{g}_j$, a normalized factor loading vector.
+Here, we shall call each row vector of normalized factor loading matrices, $\tilde{\mathbf{w}}_j^T$ and $\tilde{\mathbf{g}}_j^T$, a normalized factor loading vector.
 The contribution ratio of the latent space is then defined by the eigenvalues of the matrix $M M^T$.

 Finally, let us mention the identifiability of the model parameters.
 As in the case of the usual factor analysis, the factor loading matrices $G$ and $W$ have rotational and sign reversal symmetry on the latent space.
-In fact, the likelihood function is invariant under the transformation of the factor loading matrices $G' = G R$ and $W' = W R$ by a rotation matrix $R$.
-Hence, we propose to fix the degrees of freedom of rotation so that each column vector of the combined factor loading matrix $M$ is orthogonal.
+In fact, the likelihood function is invariant under the rotational transformation of the combined factor loading matrix $M' = M R$, where $R$ is a rotation matrix.
+Hence, we propose to fix the rotational degrees of freedom so that each column vector of the combined factor loading matrix $M'$ is orthogonal.
 This orthogonality condition can be expressed as